IQDevs/Awesome-IQDevs/README.md

 * [Build Your Own Lisp](http://www.buildyourownlisp.com/) : Learn C and build your own programming language in 1000 lines of code
 * [How GitHub Works](https://zachholman.com/posts/how-github-works/) : A three-post series explaining how GitHub works
 * [Every Programmer Should Know](https://github.com/mr-mig/every-programmer-should-know) : A collection of (mostly) technical things every software developer should know
-* [Open Source Society University](https://github.com/ossu/computer-science) : Path to a free self-taught education in Computer Science!
+* [Open Source Society University](https://github.com/ossu/computer-science) : Path to a free self-taught education in Computer Science
+* [Every Programmer Should Know](https://github.com/mr-mig/every-programmer-should-know) : A collection of (mostly) technical things every software developer should know